visgl/luma.gl/docs/api-reference/shadertools/modules/picking.md

 Provides support for color-based picking.

-Color based picking lets the application draw each primitive with a picking color that can later be used to retrieve the index of this specific primitive.
+The `picking` modules supports picking and highlighting for both instanced and non-instanced data:

-In particular, supports picking a specific instance in an instanced draw call.
+- pick a specific *instance* in an instanced draw call

----
+- highlight all fragments of an *instance* based on its picking color
+- pick "group of primitives" with the same picking color in non-instanced draw-calls

-Provides support for color-coding-based picking and highlighting.
-In particular, supports picking a specific instance in an instanced draw call and highlighting an instance based on its picking color, and correspondingly, supports picking and highlighting groups of primitives with the same picking color in non-instanced draw-calls
+- highlight "group of primitives" with the same picking color in non-instanced draw-calls

 Color based picking lets the application draw a primitive with a color that can later be used to index this specific primitive.